amin-dev-tech/my-scripts/README.md

 ### Bash Scripts Usage

-Simply copy the desired script into `usr/local/bin` and rin the bashe command according to the script file name.
+Simply copy the desired script into `usr/local/bin` and run the bashe command according to the script file name.

 Example: